Wills, Trusts & Probate

 Why Consider Charitable Giving in Your Estate Plan

-Situations Where Charitable Giving Planning is Valuable
+When Charitable Giving Planning Is Particularly Valuable

 Desire to Support Specific Causes